tara-shukla/5416_farmville/README.md

 #### Requirements for Part 1:
 - For part 1, we will look at your logic for ensuring that your `redisplay()`, `updateFarm()`, and `erase()` do not enter the critical section concurrently, do not deadlock, and do not livelock.
 - Your locks on these functions should also be narrowly scoped.
 This means that you should not acquire the farm update/redisplay lock until you actually need to update or redisplay it, so logic for determining and setting positions for your entities should live outside the lock meant for display updates.
-- You should have all of the required entities in their own thread and moving.
+- You should have all of the required entities as per [The Scenario](https://github.coecis.cornell.edu/jah649/farmville?tab=readme-ov-file#the-scenario) on screen.
+The entities with movement should be in their own thread and moving.
 Random movement is fine for part 1
 - These are the only things we will evaluate for part 1

 This is an open-ended project, so the exact implementation details for how you do this are up to you!